opengrail/opengrail.github.io/_posts/2016-02-11-event-streams-core-async-time-series.md

 >
 > -- <cite>Joshua Davey</cite>

 I couldn't get my head around the suggestion at first but I decided to give it a try - what could possibly go wrong?
+In the end mine was a different take on Joshua's idea but it served as inspiration.

 Oh, and Joshua has [his own implementation][jgd-gist] which is interesting in its own right.

-# Order and delivery generation
+# Timing orders

 {% highlight clojure %}
 (defn gen-timed-orders [frequency-millis coll]